mpewsey/mpewsey.github.io/_posts/notebooks/2021-11-12-minimum-distance-between-ellipses.md

 \end{bmatrix}
 $$

-For ellipses whose centers are not contained within each other, reasonable intial values for $ t_1 $ and $ t_2 $ are
+For ellipses whose centers are not contained within each other, reasonable initial values for $ t_1 $ and $ t_2 $ are

 $$ t_1 = \text{atan2}\bigg(\frac{y_2 - y_1}{x_2 - x_1}\bigg) - \phi_1 $$

 $$ t_2 = \text{atan2}\bigg(\frac{y_1 - y_2}{x_1 - x_2}\bigg) - \phi_2 $$

 For ellipses whose centers are contained within each other, however, this value is not adequate to prevent the solution from converging to a maxima or other local solution.
-Generating polygon vertices around the ellipses and using the angles corresponding to the minimum distance between the ellipse vertices resolves this issue, though this solution may be somewhat ineligant.
+Generating polygon vertices around the ellipses and using the angles corresponding to the minimum distance between the ellipse vertices resolves this issue, though this solution may be somewhat inelegant.

 ### Import Statements